patux/mydevstack/README.md

 This environments creates a devstack environment.
 Also if you are behind a proxy this environment adds the proper modules to get and configure the environment behind it

-If you are not behind a proxy just leave the variables as nil

 http://devstack.org/

+**IMPORTANT NOTES**

-The devstack install process is kicked into the background.
+  * Once puppet finishes, The devstack install process is kicked into the background.
+You still have to wait for devstack to finish.
 The standard output of the install is redirected to /opt/stack/logs/stack.sh.log and /tmp/devstack-install.log

-You can change the branch to use to build the environment in: puppet/modules/devstack/manifests/nodes.pp Ddefault is **master**
+  * Use etc/common-sample.yaml as a guide to create etc/common.yaml to build your environment
+  * If you are not behind a proxy do not set them in the yaml file

 ## Instructions
 ### Get the code and prepare the environment